 Why does this matter so much?

-- As an educated society, we are interested in what is true.
+As an educated society, we are interested in what is true.
 The reason we support science and conduct experiments is to find out what is true, and through that, to live better lives.
 If we want truth, we must go where the evidence leads us.
-And, now that science has joined the party, all roads lead to consciousness.
+And, now that science has joined the party, all roads lead to something beyond matter as we conceptualized it.

-Teachers, so-called thought leaders, scientists, and those who have a platform are abdicating their responsibility to their communities and our global society if they do not diligently explore the possibility of the primacy of consciousness, and therefore perpetuate the myth of the primacy of matter.
-Our children deserve better.
+Teachers, so-called thought leaders, scientists, and those who have a platform are abdicating their responsibility if they do not diligently explore the possibility of the primacy of consciousness, and instead perpetuate a one-sided story about the primacy of matter, or about the evidence being on its side.
+Out students and children deserve better.

 Richard Conn Henry is not alone in his deductions.
 He is supported not only by other scientists, but by wisdom traditions around the world that have thundered this truth for millennia.
 But the best evidence comes not from them; it comes from yourself.
 Set aside belief of any kind and simply investigate your own experience.

 The question is not whether we like what the evidence suggests, or even whether changing course is easy.
 There is no doubt that it will challenge minds, careers, and institutions.
 So be it.
-Our children deserve to be told the whole story, for their wellbeing and ours.
+The upcoming generations deserve to be told the most complete story, for their wellbeing and ours.

 Anoop Kumar, MD, MM is board certified in Emergency Medicine and holds a Master’s degree in Management with a focus in Health Leadership from McGill University.
 He practices in the Washington, DC metro area, where he also leads meditation gatherings for clinicians.
 He is the author of the book Michelangelo’s Medicine: How redefining the human body will transform health and healthcare.
 Follow him @DrAnoopKumar.